 Fava bean, Broad bean

 From northwest Africa and Southwest Asia.
 Actually a giant vetch, this cool-season bean is best known in coastal climates.
-Cook and eat immature pods like edible pod peas; prepare immature and mature seeds in same way as green or dry limas.
+Cook and eat immature pods like edible pod peas; prepare immature and mature seeds in the same way as green or dry limas.
 Note that a very few people (mainly of Mediterranean ancestry) have an enzyme deficiency that can cause severe reactions to the beans and even the pollen.

 Apart from its use as a culinary vegetable, this is often grown as a winter cover crop that is tilled into the soil to enrich and improve it before spring planting.

-In cold-winter areas, plant as early in spring as soil can be worked; in mild climates, plant in fall for harvest in late winter or early spring.
+In cold-winter areas, plant as early in spring as the soil can be worked; in mild climates, plant in fall for harvest in late winter or early spring.
 Matures in 120 to 150 days.
 Space rows 1 1/2–2 1/2 ft. apart.
 Sow seeds 1 in. deep, 4–5 in. apart; thin to 8–10 in. apart.
 Plants produce bushy growth to 2–4 ft. high.

 These remain mild even after they ripen and change color.
 The group includes the big stuffing and sala...

 These onion relatives, known botanically as Allium sativum, are not known in the wild.
 Seed s...

 Winter squash is grown for harvest in late summer or fall; it stores well and is used for baking and f...